rtic-rs/rtic/book/en/src/internals.md

 # Under the hood

+**This is chapter is currently work in progress, it will re-appear once it is more complete**

 This section describes the internals of the RTIC framework at a *high level*.
 Low level details like the parsing and code generation done by the procedural macro (`#[app]`) will not be explained here.
 The focus will be the analysis of